NEW RULES, NEW PLAYERS, AND NEW RISKS

 ARTICLE 6 – COUNTRY TO COUNTRY TRADING

-In short, Article 6 is the rules for trading carbon between Countries.
+In short, Article 6 is the set of rules for trading carbon between Countries.
 The rules include country-to-country exchanges and business exchanges across borders.
-It allows for a known set of rules for the private business sector to move from a zero-sum game to a path making positive emission changes.4
+It allows for a known set of rules for the private business sector to move from a zero-sum game to a path making positive emission changes.3

-Core to Article 6 is a requirement for all post-2020 internationally-transferred mitigation outcomes (ITMOs) to require corresponding adjustments (CAs) in national inventories for NDCs or other global GHG abatement purposes.
-This effectively means airlines will need to buy adjusted units to comply with their CORSIA offsetting mechanism for global air travel.
-So far only Japan, Switzerland, South Korea, New Zealand, and Australia have indicated interest in buying ITMOs to help meet their NDCs, with dozens of developing nations interested in selling.
+Core to Article 6 requires all post-2020 internationally transferred mitigation outcomes (ITMOs)to require corresponding adjustments (CAs) in national inventories for NDCs or other global GHG abatement purposes.
+This effectively means airlines must buy adjusted units to comply with their CORSIA offsetting mechanism for international air travel.
+So far, only Japan, Switzerland, South Korea, New Zealand, and Australia have indicated interest in buying ITMOs to help meet their NDCs, with dozens of developing nations interested in selling.

 Protocols & Serial Numbers